tiecia/MinecraftFleaMarket/README.md

 <br/><br/>
 Tested Minecraft Versions: 1.15.2

 Note: This plugin will probably work with most Spigot server versions.
-If it works on a version not listed above please make a pull request adding the version to the list.
+If it works on a version not listed above please make a pull request adding the version to this list.
 <br/><br/>

 # Usage